On this page:

 Select the application type

-For all in-feed administration submissions, whether your substance is currently on the List of Permitted Substances (LPS) or not, select ‘Start a new Short Substance Application‘.
-Some submissions for substances not yet listed on the LPS may also require a Long Substance Application, but Health Canada will follow up with the applicant to request that additional documentation if it is needed.
+For all In-Feed administration applications, whether your substance is currently on the List of Permitted Substances (LPS) or not, select ‘Start a new Short Substance Application‘.
+Some applications for substances not yet listed on the LPS may also require a Long Substance Application, but Health Canada will follow up with the applicant to request that additional documentation if it is needed.

 Complete the Short Substance Application